 Anyway, if you want to continue to use one of the apps in normal mode, you can enlarge the screen for it until the other app closes.

-How to use the pop-up view of Galaxy S10 Multi Window?
+How to use the pop-up view on Galaxy S10?

 If you want to open an app (Chrome in this tutorial) in the pop-up view mode, tap Open in pop-up view in the thumbnail options as shown earlier.